 Volunteer numbers have been increasing in the past few years, which is wonderful, but sometimes cancellations and no-shows have caused problems.
 For this reason, we have to ask domestic (Indian) volunteers to send their room and board to our bank account before we consider them confirmed.
 (It is not easy to send money internationally so we can not ask foreign volunteers to do this).
 So please email us, discuss all your questions, and then if you are selected, confirm by transferring the 4 weeks’ room and board.Volunteering calendar for 2018

 From now to April 2018: General volunteers, for a minimum of 4 weeks.

 13 – 23 December 2017: Losar break.
 Most of our students will go home for Ladakhi Buddhist New Year, so this should not be counted in your minimum of 4 weeks.

 January 2018: If you can teach basic or advanced ice skating, figure skating or hockey, please come for January!
 The ice lasts about 25 Dec. to 10 Feb. (but is a bit mushy for that last week).
 If you don’t skate, you probably won’t want to come only for January, because it’s the coldest month, all other activities get disrupted during skating season, and you won’t have much to do except feel cold.

-February 2018: Volunteers are welcome.
+February 2018: General volunteers.
 In February we’ll run a youth camp where we’ll use all volunteers for several conversation classes daily, and then we’ll say goodbye to the old Foundation Year students and select a new batch.

 March-April: The new Foundation Year will begin, and again volunteers are wanted for conversation class and activities.
 The students who come here after failing their class 10 exam will retake it in May, so volunteers who can coach a subject for the Indian exam system are especially useful in April.